Polymer/old-docs-site/articles/webview.md

         <body unresolved fullbleed>

   The [`fullbleed`](/docs/polymer/layout-attrs.html) attribute removes `<body>` margins and maximizes its height to the viewport.
-The [`unresolved` attribute](/docs/polymer/styling.html#fouc-prevention) minimized FOUC.
+The [`unresolved` attribute](/docs/polymer/styling.html#fouc-prevention) minimizes FOUC.

 2. Use [Vulcanize](/articles/concatenating-web-components.html) to crush your HTML Imports into a single import.
-Doing reduce load time.
-It's recommended to run Vulcanize with the `--csp --inline --strip` flags.
+Doing so can reduce page load time.
+I recommend running Vulcanize with the `--csp --inline --strip` flags.

 3. You only need to load the platform.js polyfills if your WebView version is before Chrome 36.

         <!-- Only needed if your WebView version is before Chrome 36.-->
         <script src="bower_components/platform/platform.js"></script>

+4. Use `on-tap` event handlers instead of `on-click` to capture user input.
+The former has no 300ms click-delay.

 ## Resources